sillsdev/flexbridge/ReadMe.md

 ### Build

-* On **Windows**, on the very first build after cloning, run the build.bat from the build folder.
+* On **Windows**, on the very first build after cloning, run `build.bat` from the `build` folder.
 After that you should be able to build solution FLExBridge.sln from Visual Studio 2015 Community Edition.
-(Note if you get errors related to NuGet delete nuget.exe and try the build batch file again)
+(Note: if you get errors related to NuGet, delete `build/nuget.exe` and try the build batch file again)
 * On **Linux**, `make debug`

 ## Updating Release Notes for a new version